kehantan/labbook/docs/cell_culture/maintain.rst

 **Numbers of cells to seed in flask**

 This is just a guideline based on the cell line I worked with, Vero cells.
-The actual duplication speed of cells can be subjected to various factors like: cell type, cell condition, passage number, growth environment, etc.
+The actual duplication speed of cells can be subjected to various factors like: cell line, cell condition, passage number, growth environment, etc.

-In a T25 culture flask, to reach 80% cell confluency in
+In a T25 culture flask, to reach around 80% cell confluency in:

 * next day, you will need to seed about 800,000 cells
 * 3 days, you will need to seed about 500,000 cells
-* next week, you will need to seed about 25,000 cells
+* 7 days, you will need to seed about 25,000 cells

-In a T75 culture flask, to reach 80% cell confluency in
+In a T75 culture flask, to reach around 80% cell confluency in:

 * next day, you will need to seed about 1,500,000 cells
 * 3 days, you will need to seed about 800,000 cells
-* next week, you will need to seed about 50,000 cells
+* 7 days, you will need to seed about 50,000 cells

 **Refrences**